 Ultrasound, also called sonography, uses high-frequency sound waves to generate images of the inner body.
 Ultrasound is used to diagnose a variety of conditions.
 It is used during pregnancy to check a developing baby's progressas well as routinely used to guide physicians who are doing biopsies and other invasive type procedures.
 The technologists who conduct general, vascular, cardiac, breast and OB ultrasounds all have advanced certifications in their specialty areas.

-Magnetic resonance imaging (MRI) uses a combination of magnets, radio waves and computer technology to create moving images of the inner body.
-MRI is helpful in diagnosing disorders or injuries of the brain, spinal cord, soft tissue and other internal organs.2
+Magnetic resonance imaging uses a combination of magnets, radio waves and computer technology to create moving images of the inner body.
+MRI is helpful in diagnosing disorders or injuries of the brain, spinal cord, soft tissue and other internal organs.

 A nuclear stress test studies the heart to determine if a portion is damaged or not getting enough blood.
 Patients are given small doses of a radioactive substance, called a tracer, which can be monitored with a camera and a computer screen as it moves through the body.
 In an exercise stress test, technicians study the heart while you exercise on a treadmill.
 This helps compare heart health during periods of activity and rest.

-Computed tomography (CT) uses a combination of X-ray and computer technology to generate three-dimensional views of the inner body.
+Computed tomography uses a combination of X-ray and computer technology to generate three-dimensional views of the inner body.
 CT scans are often used to diagnose brain and spinal cord disorders, detect tumors or infections, and help guide doctors in surgery.
-Asante Rogue Regional Medical Center offers a 64-slice CT machine, the most advanced CT technology available in our area.
+Asante Rogue Regional Medical Center offers a CT 512-slice scanner, the most advanced CT technology available in our area.

 A specialized CT scan that reveals calcium deposits in artery walls.
 These deposits are risk factors for heart attack and stroke.

-Good news for cancer patients: Asante Rogue Regional Medical Center offers TomoTherapy®, one of the most advanced cancer treatments available today.
+TomoTherapy is one of the most advanced cancer treatments available.
 The TomoTherapy® Hi-Art® system is a radiation machine that doubles as a CT scanner, enabling doctors to generate highly accurate, real-time pictures of internal organs as radiation is delivered.
 Treatment targets the cancer more precisely than ever before, leaving surrounding healthy tissue untouched.
 Such pinpoint accuracy means fewer side effects and faster recovery for cancer patients.